dawson270500/bText/README.md

 This requires Java to run, if you need to install java check the [Help Doc](https://github.com/dawson270500/bText/blob/master/HelpDoc.md)

 ----
-Coming in Version 2.3:
+Coming in Version 3:

- - Reminder to save when closing

- - Settings to be saved between sessions, and more settings e.g. hiding menu bar
+ - I have no idea, make some suggestions

 ----
 Current Features: